GHB / GBL

 Interactions with HIV treatment

-- Information on interactions between substances and HIV medications . can be found here
+Information on interdependence of substances and HIV-medicine can be found here.

 Counseling